Xqhare/ilmarinen/README.md

 ### Further Development

 - Expaning the range of name and concept types (e.g. mythical creatures, organisations, companies, game titles, video ideas)
+- Make multi-threading work gooder

 ## Inspired by Ancient Gods

-The library's name, Ilmarinen, is drawn from the Finnish god of the air, weather and craftsmanship.
+The library's name, Ilmarinen, is drawn from the finnish god of the air, weather and craftsmanship.
 In the Kalevala, Ilmarinen is renowned for his skill in forging magical objects, feflecting the library's ability to craft random names and concepts.

-## Multi-Threaded Performance

-Ilmarinen leverages multi-threading to enhance its perfomance, particularly when generating large quantities of random names or concepts.
-This can significantly speed up tasks in applications that require large amounts of random data at high speed, like game development or testing.

 ## Usage